Click on more Spotlight

 Did you Know?

-When a printer mentions blowing up graphics or images, what they really mean is:
+If a printer mentions choke, what they really mean is: